choonkeat/elm-webapp/README.md

 #### sendToServer

-used to send `Types.MsgFromClient` values to our server whereby the server must respond with a `MsgFromServer` that we're wired to handle in `updateFromServer` (see above)
+sends `MsgFromClient` values to our server whereby the server must respond with a `MsgFromServer` that we've wired to handle in `updateFromServer` (see above)

-This is a seamless way for Client-Server communication.
+This is how we achieve a seamless and type-safe way for Client-Server communication.

 ```elm
 sendToServer : MsgFromClient -> Task Http.Error (Result String MsgFromServer)